hiboabd/makers_learning_journey/weekly-objectives/week-three/servers_and_clients.md

   - TCP/IP: Transmission Control Protocol and Internet Protocol are communication protocols that define how data should travel across the web.
   - DNS: Domain Name Servers are like an address book for websites.
 When you type a web address in your browser, the browser looks at the DNS to find the website's real address before it can retrieve the website.
 The browser needs to find out which server the website lives on, so it can send HTTP messages to the right place.
   - Client-server protocol: A communications protocol that provides a structure for requests between client and server in a network
-  - HTTP: Hypertext Transfer Protocol is an application protocol that defines a language for clients and servers to speak to each other.
   - Component files: A website is made up of many different files, which are like the different parts of the goods you buy from the shop.
 These files come in two main types:
     - Code files: Websites are built primarily from HTML, CSS, and JavaScript.
     - Assets: This is a collective name for all the other stuff that makes up a website, such as images, music, video, Word documents, and PDFs.